WoltLab/docs.woltlab.com/docs/migration_wcf-21_package.md

 ## cronjob.xml

-{% include callout.html content="Legacy cronjobs are assigned a non-deterministic generic name, the only way to assign them a name is removing them and then adding them again." type="warning" %}
+!!! warning "Legacy cronjobs are assigned a non-deterministic generic name, the only way to assign them a name is removing them and then adding them again."

 Cronjobs can now be assigned a name using the name attribute as in `<cronjob name="com.woltlab.wcf.refreshPackageUpdates">`, it will be used to identify cronjobs during an update or delete.

 ## eventListener.xml

-{% include callout.html content="Legacy event listeners are assigned a non-deterministic generic name, the only way to assign them a name is removing them and then adding them again." type="warning" %}
+!!! warning "Legacy event listeners are assigned a non-deterministic generic name, the only way to assign them a name is removing them and then adding them again."

 Event listeners can now be assigned a name using the name attribute as in `<eventlistener name="sessionPageAccessLog">`, it will be used to identify event listeners during an update or delete.